 The British government continued to regard the protectorate as a temporary expedient until it could be handed over to Rhodesia or the new Union of South Africa.
 Accordingly, investment and administrative development within the territory were kept to a bare minimum.
 Even when there were moves in the 1930s to reform administration or initiate agricultural and mining development, these were hotly disputed by leading Tswana chiefs on the grounds that they would only enhance colonial control.
-So the territory remained divided into eight largely self-administering ‘tribal’ reserves and five white settler farm blocks, with the remainder classified as ‘Crown’ (ie State) land.
+So the territory remained divided into eight largely self-administering Batswana-owned reserves and five white settler farm blocks, with the remainder classified as ‘Crown’ (ie State) land.
 Similarly, the administrative capital, Mafikeng, which was situated outside the protectorate’s border, in South Africa, remained where it was until 1964.

 The extent to which the British subordinated Botswanan interests to those of South Africa during this period became clear in 1950.
-In a case that caused political controversy in Britain and across the Empire, the British government banned Seretse Khama from the chieftainship of the Ngwato and exiled him for six years.
-This, as secret documents have since revealed, was in order to appease the South African government, which objected to Khama’s marriage to a British woman at a time when racial segregation was enforced in South Africa.
+In a case that caused political controversy in Britain and across the world, the British government banned Seretse Khama from the chieftainship of the Ngwato and exiled him for six years.
+This, as secret documents have since revealed, was in order to appease the South African government, which objected to Khama’s marriage to a white British woman at a time when racial segregation was enforced in South Africa.